Zonnie-23/tp/docs/DeveloperGuide.md

 1. _{ more test cases …​ }_

+### Adding a candidate
+1. Adding a person while all candidates are being shown (valid and invalid)

+    1. Prerequisites: No entry below is already in the candidate list.

+    1. Test case: `add n/John Doe p/98765432 e/johnd@example.com a/311, Clementi Ave 2, #02-25 j/Data Scientist l/Unreviewed r/Likes to code t/friends t/owesMoney`<br>
+       Expected: Candidate is added to list.
+Details of the added contact shown in the result box.

+    1. Test case: `add`<br>
+       Expected: No candidate is added.
+General error details shown in the result box.

+    1. Test case: `add n/Vish p/1293123 e/sample@domain.com a/213123 street l/Rejected`
+       Expected: No candidate is added.
+Specific error message detailing missing fields shown.
+(Job Role missing)

+1. Adding a person : Testing duplicate entries

+    1. Prerequisites: The same person is already in the candidate list.

+    1. Test case: `add n/John Doe p/98765432 e/johnd@example.com a/311, Clementi Ave 2, #02-25 j/Data Scientist l/Unreviewed r/Likes to code t/friends t/owesMoney`<br>
+       Expected: Candidate is already in list.
+Duplicate error message shown.

+1. Adding a person : Testing individual parameters

+    1. Prerequisites: The same person is already in the candidate list.

+    1. Test case: `add n/John Who p/98765431 e/johnw@example.com a/311, Clementi Ave 2, #02-25 j/Data Scientist l/funny r/Likes to code t/friends t/owesMoney`<br>
+       Expected: No candidate is added.
+Label is not in valid format error message shown.

+    1. Test case: `add n/John Who p/98765431 e/yeetus.example.com a/311, Clementi Ave 2, #02-25 j/Data Scientist l/funny r/Likes to code t/friends t/owesMoney`<br>
+       Expected: No candidate is added.
+Email is not in valid format error message shown.

+    1. The test cases may be repeated for all parameters in a similar fashion.

+1. _{ more test cases …​ }_

 ### Deleting a person

 1. Deleting a person while all persons are being shown